openstax/biglearn-scheduler/README.md

-# biglearn-local-query
+# biglearn-scheduler
-Non-SPARFA Biglearn algorithms
+Biglearn logic that controls when and how to update CLUes, PEs and SPEs